 Connecting the flash chip

 To learn more about the RPi's expansion header refer to http://elinux.org/Rpi_Low-level_peripherals .
-Please do not try to draw more than 50mA from the 3.3V pin.
+If you use one of the first A or B models, please make sure to not draw more than 50mA from the 3.3V pin.
+Official numbers for newer models are hard to find but they use a switching regulator that should provide a much higher margin.
 If the flash chip is still placed in a foreign circuit (e.g. soldered to a PC mainboard) please refer to ISP for further details.

 |RPi header||SPI flash|

 In general the other pins (usually pin 3 is /WP and pin 7 is /HOLD) should be connected to Vcc unless they are required to be floating or connected to GND (both extremely uncommon for SPI flash chips).
 Please consult the datasheet for the flash chip in question.

 Flashrom uses the Linux-native SPI driver, which is implemented by flashrom's linux_spi module.
 To use the RaspberryPi with flashrom, you have to specify that driver.
 You should always tell it at what speed the SPI bus should run; you specify that with the spispeed parameter (given in kHz).
 You also have to specify the Linux SPI device, e.g.

 flashrom -p linux_spi:dev=/dev/spidev0.0,spispeed=1000